ProxioDev/ValioBungee/README.md

 ## Configuration

 **REDISBUNGEE REQUIRES A REDIS SERVER**, preferably with reasonably low latency.
 The default [config](https://github.com/minecrafter/RedisBungee/blob/master/src/main/resources/example_config.yml) is saved when the plugin first starts.

+##License!

+this project is distruped using Eclipse Public License 1.0

+which you can find it [here](https://github.com/Limework/RedisBungee/blob/master/LICENSE)

+you can find the orginal redisBungee by minecrafter [here](https://github.com/minecrafter/RedisBungee)